BensThoughts/next-mdx-filesystem/README.md

 > Note: There are plans to allow for custom date formatting in the future but as
 > of now dates are always *yyyy-mm-dd*.
 The order of your posts in the output is
-> most recent article first in the array of articles and based on this assumption.
+> most recent article first, and based on this assumption.

 ## Function: `getSlugs()`